In cottage design a variety of natural materials may be used -- alone, or in combination -- to create a myriad of enchanting styles . . . . .

 . . . such as the lovely stone and shingle

 As every child knows from reading The Three Little Pigs, a brick cottage is solid and impervious to the huffs and the puffs of the big bad wolf.The brick cottages featured here are not only solid and substantial . . . . . but cozy and quaint!

 Pictured below is a charming garden cottage at Planting Fields Arboretum on the north shore of Long Island, New York.
 It is one of several lovely garden cottages on the property.

-cottage pictured below, right, is located in Woods Hole, Massachu- setts.
+side cottage pictured below, right, is located in Woods Hole, Massachu-

-simplest cottage design, such as that pictured at right, to more elaborate designs such as the two that
+the simplest cottage plan, such as that pictured at right, to more elaborate designs such as the two that follow.

 The charming Dutch

-sign features pointed arch windows and intricate
+sign features pointed arch windows and intricate bargeboards on the up-

 Please check back often or subscribe to our